-To encourage students to have fun on the Web while learning about Place Value, here are some games and interactive activities they can do on their own or in pairs.
+To encourage students to have fun on the Web while learning about Representing Numbers, here are some games and interactive activities they can do on their own or in pairs.

 Instructions for Use

-Base Blocks lets students model numbers to 10 000.
+Base Blocks lets students represent numbers using a model.